-To export your screener data, you'll click the export icon (a box with an arrow pointing into it) in the bottom right corner of your screen.
+To export your screener data, you'll click the export icon (a box with an arrow pointing out of it) in the top right corner of your screen.
 Export options include:

 - Application Photos and Videos: Bulk download all media files in a .zip archive folder

 - Application Data: A .csv file of all non-media questions and answers